 Step 6: Create Your Marketing Plan

 Now for the fun part, actually creating your marketing plan.
-By now you should have a firm understanding of where your business is and where it can go.
+By this point, you should have a firm understanding of where your business is and where it can go.

 Use the information from the above steps to outline: